ooyala/scamr/README.md

 }
 ```

-Note that any properties you set on the command line with `-Dproperty.name=property.value` will be parsed appropriately and set in your `baseHadoopConfiguration` before the `run()` method is called.
+Note that any properties you set on the command line with `-D property.name=property.value` will be parsed appropriately and set in your `baseHadoopConfiguration` before the `run()` method is called.
 For this reason, you should *probably* always use the `baseHadoopConfiguration` instead of creating a new one from scratch (that is, unless you really know what you're doing).

 ## Input Sources